Wurtzite/JW_Website/content/publication/_index.md

 +++
 title = "“Influence of Sense of Community on Mental Health status and Ways to Improve Sense of Community at a Southwestern Ontario University.”
-(In preparation) authors = ["J Wurtzel, MSc", "Andrew Papadopoulos, PhD"]
+(In preparation)" authors = ["J Wurtzel, MSc", "Andrew Papadopoulos, PhD"]